alixgrillo/TriviaGame/README.md

 # TriviaGame
 Timed Trivia Game

 A little bit of random movie trivia never hurt anyone.
+Beware of trying to trick the game - the order of the questions and the order the answers will be randomized each time through the game!

 ## Table of Contents